 The Benefits of Making Your Own

-- It’s cheap to make
+- It’s cheap and super easy to make.

 This can be stored in the fridge up to 1 week… if it separates, just give it a quick stir before you use it!